What Can You Expect from EMS Training? Experiences with Bodify EMS

 For Marianne (41), Bodify EMS was also intended to enhance her running routine: “I was curious how EMS would fit into my running.
 It’s definitely a new kind of muscle activation I hadn’t experienced before.”

 Jana (37) tells us: “At first, I was skeptical about whether EMS would be right for me.
 But now I really enjoy it because I don’t need much time and still feel like I’m doing something for myself.
 I now see EMS as a supplement to my runs and short workouts.
-I like that I can target specific areas of my body.”
+I like that I can focus on specific muscle groups.”

 EMS training as part of everyday routine